 The Provider must also comply with any instructions issued by the Department or the Department's insurance broker.
-Detailed information in relation to the process for reporting incidents that may result in liability is available in the <a href="https://www.webs.uc.no.nd/who.
+Detailed information in relation to the process for reporting incidents that may result in liability is available in the WHS Incidents and Insurance Readers Guide - Providers.